 There can be no more important feature of antibody development than the process of selection.
 Selection is a fundamental step to enable the body to produce an extremely diverse set of antibody molecules without producing any that cause harm.

 Until now each and every therapeutic antibody on the market has been derived through gene sequence modification in the laboratory to produce the desired antibody product.
 Marketed antibodies to date, described as “fully human”, are not derived from human gene sequences that have undergone the crucial process of selection in a human.

 Without exception, all marketed products to date that are described as “fully human”, are in fact engineered and are not selected based on natural tolerance in the human body.
 The use of the term fully human to describe these products has thus created considerable confusion.
 There are at present no true human antibodies currently marketed.
 XBiotech’s lead product Xilonix™ is expected to be the only product to be marketed that is a true human antibody.

-The various stakeholders—including patients, physicians and those in the public markets investing in antibody companies—are under the impression that the products being sold as fully human antibodies are indeed the same as real human antibodies—in other words the safety, tolerability and development of these products are at an apex.
-This assumption by the stakeholders is of course incorrect.
+The various stakeholders—including patients, physicians, regulators and investors—are under the impression that the products being sold as fully human antibodies are indeed the same as real human antibodies.
+This inappropriately suggests that the marketed antibodies are at an apex in terms of safety and tolerability.
+This assumption is of course not correct.

 XBiotech is working with the United States Adopted Names Council (USANC) to create a new nomenclature to describe and differentiate true human antibodies from the existing fully human.
-There has been considerable reluctance to provide the nomenclature despite the prima facie differentiation between true human antibodies and the existing commercialized products that are called “fully human”.
+As an incumbent themselves, not surprisingly there has been reluctance to provide distinguishing nomenclature despite prima facie differentiation between true human antibodies and existing fully human products.

-XBiotech is actively in discussion with USANC to establish a new naming system that identifies true human antibodies and distinguishes them from the so called fully human products already marketed.
+To this end, XBiotech will continue to actively pursue with USANC the establishment of a new naming system that identifies true human antibodies and distinguishes them from the so called fully human products already marketed.